saranshwakode/Netflix-SQL-Data-Analysis/README.md

 ###  Content Ratings

-Mature and teen-oriented ratings have strong representation in the catalog.
+Mature and teen oriented ratings have strong representation in the catalog.

-**Recommendation:** Additional family-friendly content could help broaden the audience mix.
+**Recommendation:** Additional family friendly content could help broaden the audience mix.

 ---